abhiram24/php-aws-instance-creation/README.md

-# PHP AWS - Create instance, create user.
+# PHP AWS - Create instance on AWS, create user on the machine (Response = Webservice)

 * PHP 7.0.10 and AWS PHP SDK 3.19 are used for getting this task completed
 * No sessions have been used, hence no load on the server